-David Freid is an independent video producer (visual journalist, filmmaker, writer, editor, etc.), currently working on series with New York Times, Vanity Fair, GQ and Sundance Institute.
+David Freid is an independent video producer (visual journalist, filmmaker, writer, editor, etc.), working on series with The New York Times, Vanity Fair, and GQ.
 Before that, David was a video journalist at Digital First Media, serving more than 75 newspapers including Denver Post, Los Angeles Daily News, and San Jose Mercury.

 David swapped coasts to take on the role of Video Journalist at Digital First Media’s Project Thunderdome.
 At DFM, David produced a range of videos, from 15 second Instragram explainers, to stop-motion food prep, to an investigative multimedia feature about guns in America.
 He also worked with the Denver Post’s Pulitzer Prize-winning photography team at the 2014 Superbowl, and produced a video about Jimmy Fallon that @JimmyFallon made Twitter famous.

 After DFM shuttered, David decided to stick it out in NYC and has since worked with Condé Nast and GQ on Soccerology, Vanity fair on The New Establishment, a storyteller series with the Sundance Institute, and 36 Hours, a travel series with The New York Times.